jayverhoef/ZVHdata/README.md

 library(ZVHdata)
 help(sealPolys)
 ```
-in R. Use the examples in the help file.
+in R. Use the examples in the help file to access the data.

 ### caribouDF